 Stax

-Stax decks are generally considered not fun to play against.
-They are focused on preventing opponents’ from playing the game efficiently by destroying their lands, making them pay extra mana for spells, or otherwise impeding their ability to play the game.
-In my opinion, stax is at its most fun in more competitive play groups where players are trying to win as fast as possible, usually via combo.
+As mentioned, stax decks are generally considered not fun to play against.
+They are focused on preventing opponents from playing the game efficiently by destroying their lands, making them pay extra mana for spells, or otherwise impeding their ability to play the game.

-In these more powerful pods, I think stax is more acceptable and fun.
 If players try to win as quickly as possible, it can be exciting to race to set up a lock or stall a combo before it’s too late.
 It can be fun being the one to interact with everyone else’s strategy.
 In more degenerate groups, I think most players are ok with stax.
-Furthermore, if you are looking for a budget-competitive deck, stax is a good option.
+Furthermore, this theme is a good option if you are looking for a budget-competitive deck.

 Big Mana

-As a theme, Big Mana is precisely what you’d think.
+As a theme, big mana is precisely what you’d think.
 Cards that require a ton of mana to cast.
 This could be spells with an “X” in their cost like Fireball or just very high mana value spells like Ulamog, the Infinite Gyre.
 Big mana can make for a fun experience for your pod for a few reasons.

 Control

 Control, in my opinion, gets a bad reputation sometimes.
 Many people might view control as less than fun to play against because you’ll often get your spells countered or creatures removed.
-However, I think control is fair if it can close out games promptly.
+However, control is fair if it can close out games promptly.

 And as a pilot, control is fun because you get to interact.
 You have to think.
 Is this spell worth using my Counterspell on?
 Is this the right time to use Wrath of God?
-I find the same is true for an opponent.
+I find the same is true as an opponent.

 I find myself trying to lure out counterspells by playing less important spells first or waiting until an opponent taps out to drop a bomb.
 And there’s nothing better than having sensed the boardwipe and planned accordingly.
 Then, dumping a handful of fresh threats onto the empty